 Cut the plant back a little above the node to encourage new growth.

-How to Propagate Ficus Benghalensis
+How To Propagate Ficus Audrey Tree

 When growing this plant with tip cuttings: